PostHog/posthog.com/contents/tutorials/css-selectors-for-actions.md

 Data attributes is a very flexible approach allowing to group together different events which otherwise would be really difficult to group.
 But with any powerfull tool, you should spend some time understanding what is the best way to apply it.

-## When you should use CSS selectors to create actions in PostHog?
+## When to use CSS selectors
-The first step for creating actions in PostHog should be a Toolbar.
+The first place for creating actions in PostHog should be a Toolbar.
 In the process the tool will automatically create CSS selector for you - chances it will be good from the start.
 If you realize the generated selector **is not wide/narrow enough** for your use case, then it's time to apply your CSS selectors knowledge.

 In general, CSS selectors are well-suited for situations like: